coreinfrastructure/best-practices-badge/background.md

 We hope to survey several OSS projects.
-Some that might be surveyed include the Linux kernel, Apache web server, SQLite, OpenBSD, OpenSSH, Firefox, Chromium, MySQL, LibreOffice, git, node.js, and jquery.
+Some that might be surveyed include the Linux kernel, Apache web server, SQLite, OpenBSD, OpenSSH, Firefox, Chromium, MySQL, LibreOffice, git, gpsd, node.js, and jquery.

 Here are some pages describing the processes used by some OSS projects to produce high-quality and/or high-security software.